umran/apify/README.md

   }
 }

-// a schemas object that collects the above documents together const schemas = {
+// a schemas object that compiles the above documents together const schemas = {
   Grades,
   Student